Published on in Health Tip of the Week

 Find time to get active.
-You or your child may not have time (or energy) for a long, concentrated workout.
+You or your child may not have time for a long, concentrated workout.
 Instead, find pockets of time throughout the day to perform physical exercise.
-It could be a short walk between subjects, tossing a ball with a sibling or neighbor, or climbing the stairs five times in a row.
+It could be a short walk after school, tossing a ball with a sibling or neighbor, or climbing the stairs five times in a row.

 Some activities can be done alone, while others may be better with an "activity buddy."
 Exercising with others builds accountability and increases the chances you or your child will stick with the activity.
 You can track your activity – or compete with family members or friends - with fitness apps or online trackers.

 - Who can do the most jumping jacks in three minutes?

 - Who can walk the farthest in a day/week/month?

 - Which team (adults vs. kids or mixed) can successfully pass a water balloon the most times?

 - Who can perform the most complex yoga move?

 Consider writing a list of proposed activities – for inside or outside – with your child/ren and choosing a different one each day.
 Your kids may quickly develop favorites – leading to long-term enjoyment and activity.

 If it's not safe to walk around your neighborhood, go to a public park or participate in a structured activity in your community.
 Make sure your kids (and you) stand in the sunlight – even for as few as five minutes - as many days as possible.
 Sunlight doesn't cost anything, doesn't put on pounds, and yet can noticeably boost your mood.

 Small changes can make a big impact, so take it one step at a time and set goals together to get your family back on a healthy track.
 We can get through these trying times together and get healthier too!